© Robyn Mackenzie | Dreamstime.com

 For starters, the body makes acetylcholine from dietary fats.
 So, a diet that’s overly low in fat or overly high in unhealthy fats (processed vegetable oils common in junk foods, restaurant foods, and packaged foods) can lead to low acetylcholine levels.

+So what foods contain acetylcholine?
 The most abundant dietary sources of choline—a precursor to acetylcholine—are animal fats such as egg yolks, cream, fatty cheeses, fatty fish, fatty meats, and liver.
 Non-animal sources include avocadoes and almonds.
 Although you don’t need to eat these foods to excess, depriving yourself of healthy fats on a long-term basis can lead to an acetylcholine deficiency.
 Therefore, you may want to skip a vegan or Ornish diet, which can deprive your brain of vital nutrients.
 And give up junk foods with processed and hydrogenated oils.
+If you’re having trouble getting these healthy fats in your daily diet, consider taking an acetylcholine supplement.

 In addition to dietary changes, you may want to consider “feeding” your brain with natural supplements and other nutritional compounds that have been shown to encourage acetylcholine activity: